Q.

-Won’t spaying or neutering make my pet get fat and lazy?
+Q. Won’t spaying or neutering make my pet get fat and lazy?

-Since I find good pet homes for all of the litter, shouldn’t I
+Q. Since I find good pet homes for all of the litter, shouldn’t I

 let my pet quality dog give birth?

-There is rarely a guarantee that the puppy you give/sell to your
+guarantee that the puppy you give/sell to your friends will also not be

-friends will also not be allowed to breed, adding to the number of pets
+allowed to breed, adding to the number of pets that will be put to death

-that will be put to death each year or become strays.
+each year or become strays.
+A

-not for breeding purposed.
+breeding purposed.
 Only the best of each litter should be considered for

 reproduction to promote the breed standard.

-Isn’t the surgery painful and dangerous?
+Q. Isn’t the surgery painful and dangerous?

-It is certainly less painful and dangerous than mating and giving
+painful and dangerous than mating and giving birth.

-under anesthesia and is painless.
-The
+Surgery is performed under anesthesia and is painless.

-vet always takes precautions.
+The vet always takes precautions.

-Isn’t the surgery costly?
+Q. Isn’t the surgery costly?

-The surgery is only performed once in your pet’s lifetime.
+performed once in your pet’s lifetime.

 Compare the cost of surgery with things that cost about the same,